Zeranny/ezedits-wiki-zh/palettes/palette-commands.md

 * **Direction** (Default: AIM): The direction to fetch in.
 Defaults to the direction the user is facing.\
 * **Length** (Default: 0):: How many block to fecth.
 A length of 0 (default) will fetch blocks until air is reached.\
 * **-f**: When activated, overwrites existing the palette with the same name.
-* **-z**: Active to fetch the palette from your selection.
+* **-s**: Active to fetch the palette from your selection.
 Axis is defined by whichever side is not 1 block long

 <img src="../.gitbook/assets/ezp_fetch.gif" alt="" data-size="original">